cansysbio/ConsensusTME/README.md

 -It is important to note that results generated in this way will provide quantification of cell types that are relative across samples rather than across cell types.

 -Consensus<sup>TME</sup> gene sets have been made to be cancer specific, if analysis is aimed at healthy tissue or PBMCs better results may be obtained by using the unspecific gene sets

+-Consensus gene sets can be generated manually through cloning of respository N.B.
+Paths within functions will need to be updated.